maxhbr/LDBcollector/README.md

 ## Further information
 {metæffekt} provides visualization of the {metæffekt}-universe on https://metaeffekt.com/#universe.

 Currently, ScanCode version 31.2.1 is used.

+Non-approved OSI status information is not yet complete.
+More details will be added short-term.

 Regarding SPDX the latest version from https://github.com/spdx/license-list-data main branch is used to synchronize the {metæffekt}-universe.